top of page

 11655 Cortez Road West, Cortez, FL 34215

-Follow the path over a small footbridge to the east of FMM grounds and you will find the Cortez Cultural Center.
+Follow the path over a small footbridge east of FMM grounds and you will find the Cortez Cultural Center.
 The Center focuses on preserving “old Florida” history and stories of founding families in Cortez.
 Exhibits give a glimpse into the lives of Cortezians since the 1880s, painting a picture of a tight-knit neighborhood that valued hard-work, thrifty-living, and a sense of community above all else.

 FISH Preserve outdoor wooden sign